mineiros-io/terraform-google-service-account-iam/README.md

 Given a version number `MAJOR.MINOR.PATCH`, we increment the:

 1. `MAJOR` version when we make incompatible changes,
-2. `MINOR` version when we add functionality in a backwards compatible manner, and
+2. `MINOR` version when we add functionality in a backward compatible manner, and
-3. `PATCH` version when we make backwards compatible bug fixes.
+3. `PATCH` version when we make backward compatible bug fixes.

 ### Backwards compatibility in `0.0.z` and `0.y.z` version